SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-30-silverlight-xna-a-tale-of-two-cities.markdown

 ![image](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/7357.image_5F00_thumb_5F00_023496ED.png)

-Next we just need to do the same for the page and show you one of the importent events with Silverlight (which if you do tombstoning you will use a lot.&nbsp; In the Visual Tree (Objects and Controls window), select the “Phone Application Page” object (the root object), you should see the list of events change now and a new event in particular, the “Loaded” event.&nbsp; This fires when ever a page has been loaded into memory and is ready to start presenting to the screen, great for animations or things you need to set once everything is ready but before the user sees it.
+Next we just need to do the same for the page and show you one of the importent events with Silverlight (which if you do tombstoning you will use a lot.
+In the Visual Tree (Objects and Controls window), select the “Phone Application Page” object (the root object), you should see the list of events change now and a new event in particular, the “Loaded” event.
+This fires when ever a page has been loaded into memory and is ready to start presenting to the screen, great for animations or things you need to set once everything is ready but before the user sees it.

 | ![image](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/6864.image_5F00_thumb_5F00_56C05025.png) | ![image](http://xna-uk.net/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/darkgenesis.metablogapi/2642.image_5F00_thumb_5F00_780FCFF4.png) |

-Now one ting I have learnt over time is that Blend is great at visual representations and / or editing XAML, it is dreadful for editing code (at the moment).&nbsp; So we will switch back to Visual Studio.&nbsp; First though, save all of you project to update your changes (if you have not been doing it every 5 seconds already)
+Now one ting I have learnt over time is that Blend is great at visual representations and / or editing XAML, it is dreadful for editing code (at the moment).
+So we will switch back to Visual Studio.
+First though, save all of you project to update your changes (if you have not been doing it every 5 seconds already)

 When you return back to Visual Studio it will prompt you that it has detected changes in the code and asks you to reload!, Big lesson, always save when you switch between VS and Blend, else you will end up in a right mess and do not edit in both at once!!